 Despite the fact that South Carolina has lost about 1,600 miles of railroad since its peak in the 1920s the state is still home to more than 2,000 miles of trackage and its Port of Charleston remains an important intermodal artery that still sees rail service.
-If you are interested in South Carolina railroad jobs both eastern Class Is CSX and Norfolk Southern operate there (they make up nearly 87% of all operating trackage today) along with handful of shortlines.
+If you are interested in South Carolina railroad jobs both eastern Class Is CSX and Norfolk Southern operate there (they make up nearly 87% of all operating trackage today) along with handful of short lines.
 The state's traffic base is well diversified from coal and timber products to metals and chemicals.
 Historically, South Carolina was served by primarily the Atlantic Coast Line, Seaboard Air Line, and Southern Railway with a handful of smaller short lines.
 Today, all three are gone by many of the state's rail mileage remains active.

 Carolina Piedmont Railroad: This railroad is another of Genesee & Wyoming's large family of shortlines.
 It operates between East Greenville and Laurens, where it interchanges traffic with CSX.
 Please visit G&W's main website for information regarding careers with the company.

 Carolina Southern Railroad: The Carolina Southern Railroad began operations in 1995 running between Mullins and Myrtle Beach, and also reaching into North Carolina at Whiteville and Chadbourn.
 Overall, the railroad owns almost 100 miles of track.
 It is currently a division of RJ Corman.